M10zigi/My-profile/README.md

 <a href="https://www.linkedin.com/in/manny-ozigi-722861232/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## 🎯 Objective
-My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now eager to bring value in security/cloud security to help safeguard valuable assets as an aspiring security professional.
+My journey in Information Technology has led me to develop a passion for cybersecurity, and I am now seeking to contribute to proactive security initiatives and risk mitigation strategies.
+Passionate about leveraging technical expertise and analytical thinking to protect digital assets and drive continuous security improvements.

 ## 🛡️Technical Skills